psychospace/psychospace.info/✼ Lore/Magic/Spellcraft/Hexicon.md

 It is the magician's equivalent to a [lexicon](https://en.wikipedia.org/wiki/Lexicon)^[Its name is a portmanteau of *[[hex]]* and *lexicon*.] and is colloquially known as a **spell list**.

 # Uses
 There are two general forms of hexicons: open and closed.
-They vary based on whether or not they are .
+They vary based on whether or not they are available for perusal.

 Open hexicons are available for additional research and appending.
 They are used by formally-trained casters to avoid doing redundant work where it can be avoided.
 For example, if one person has already figured out the necessary equations for a [[fireball]], then an open hexicon will help further the process of someone [[Viewpoint property|recreating]] the spell for themselves, without need for a [[scroll]] or replication.